 Node-level attributes

 #[cerulion_node(...)] attributes are all optional.
-Exactly one trigger-policy hint applies (or the trigger is inferred from a field marked #[input(trigger)]). tick_deadline_ms is orthogonal and stacks with any trigger policy.
+Exactly one trigger-policy hint applies (or the trigger is inferred from a field marked #[input(trigger)]). tick_within_ms is orthogonal and stacks with any trigger policy. throttle_ms stacks with any trigger policy except period_ms (mutually exclusive with it).

 | Attribute | Semantics |